This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - The death rate for men fell, while it rose slightly in women.

 - Many deaths from mesothelioma are classified as other or unspecified in terms of type.
 Between known types, pleural mesothelioma has the highest death rate, followed by peritoneal and pericardial.

-Putting all the numbers together, the typical mesothelioma victim is a white man older than 75 years.
+Putting all the numbers together, the typical person diagnosed with mesothelioma is a white man older than 75 years.
 The death rate in women is expected to rise as more women entered the workforce decades ago.
-With a latency period of 20 to 40 years, some of those women exposed to asbestos on the job may now receive a mesothelioma diagnosis.
+With a latency period of 20 to 40 years, some women exposed to asbestos on the job may now receive a mesothelioma diagnosis.

 Which States Have the Highest Death Rates from Mesothelioma?

 Some of the more highly-populated states, like California and New York, have more deaths from mesothelioma.
-The death rate helps to adjust for population, showing where a greater proportion of people are dying from the disease.
+The death rate helps to adjust for the population, showing where more people are dying from the disease.
 The top five states by death rate are:

 - Maine – 1.7 mesothelioma deaths per 100,000 people

 - West Virginia – 1.4 per 100,000

 - Washington – 1.2 per 100,000